fredericoallan/box-spell-checker/README_english.md

   }
 ```

+OBS: care of the 'scapes' in regular expressions in this file, it will use two slashes "\" for the tool to interpret the regex string correctly

 ## Dictionary

 This file contains all known words and with the correct spelling in the system, validation, must possess.